Skip to main content

 What if my position is partially filled?

-You receive partial fills as they happen (as stablecoin), and your position updates to reflect the remaining amount.
-When you cancel, you get back any unfilled DLRS.
+Users receive partial fills as they happen (as stablecoin), and the position updates to reflect the remaining amount.
+When canceled, the protocol returns any unfilled DLRS.

 What is DLRS?